Degree: Bachelor of Science in Engineering (BSE)

 Program Overview

 The curriculum leading to the Bachelor of Science in Engineering degree with a major in Materials Science and Engineering includes the “Engineering Core” – basic courses in mathematics, physics, chemistry, and engineering along with breadth electives – and the CWRU General Education requirements.
 To these are added courses in engineering materials, which also allow students to choose one of several areas of concentration within the major.
-A total of 129 credit hours (units) is required.
+A total of 128 credit hours is required.

 Throughout the undergraduate curriculum in Materials Science and Engineering, scientific fundamentals are integrated with coverage of current manufacturing, design, and applications of engineering materials.